Triston Casas Preview, Player Props: Red Sox vs. Orioles

 Triston Casas At The Plate

-- In 30.6% of his games this season, Casas has had at least one RBI.
-He's picked up more than one in 14.5% and driven in three or more of his team's runs in three contests.
+- In 30.4% of his games this season, Casas has driven in at least one run.
+In 18 of those games (14.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored a run in 53 games this season, with multiple runs 10 times.
+- He has scored in 53 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.